Kubermatic branding element

 We will create an example ReplicaSet using the below configuration, just like we created a Pod in part 3 of this series.

 Before we begin, you should already have a running Kubernetes cluster and configured the kubectl command-line tool to communicate with the cluster.
-Otherwise, details on how you can get a cluster running using KubeOne can be found here.
+If you need guidance, you can find detailed instructions on getting a cluster running using KubeOne in this setup guide.
 Basic knowledge of Pod is suggested to follow the exercise.

 Step 1: Create a YAML file using vim on the command line: